Latest Updates

 Transit is an essential service that we can’t do without.
 If the province cuts transit, traffic will become even worse, many will lose access to their jobs, and British Columbians will suffer.
-It will be a disaster.

 And we know the transit system actually deserves better than the status quo.
 It’s already overburdened and buses are more crowded than ever.
 People are left behind far too often and we desperately need funding to improve service.